codewars/docs/content/concepts/kata/translations.md

 Unfortunately, currently there's no reliable way to prevent approval of translations of insufficient quality.
 Unlike beta kata, translations are not a subject to any kind of beta process, and comments in translation discourse cannot be labelled as issues.
 That's why it's very important to make sure that published translations comply with [translation authoring guidelines (TODO)]().

+After translation is published, translator is adviced to post a comment in kata discourse with a link to their translation fork, labelled as **Suggestion**.
+This will notify other users about the fact and it will be easier for others to find such pending translation.

 **NOTE:** kata authors and users with appropriate privileges are able to add new language versions directly within the kata editor.
 This approach is strongly discouraged for the following reasons:

 - such language versions cannot be properly reviewed before it's published so it misses the opportunity for bugs and issues to be found by reviewers,